 Dark Chocolate Puff Pastry Hand Pies have a light, airy and soft interior enhanced by a deep dark chocolate.
 The whole thing is wrapped in a golden brown Puff Pastry with a delicate crunch.

 Puff Pastry was my answer.
-I’ve used Pepperidge Farm® Puff Pastry Sheets for so many dishes in the past including Apple Pecan Pastries that were so easy to just roll up into little danishes and a light Herbes de Provence Pot Pie.
+I’ve used Pepperidge Farm® Puff Pastry Sheets for so many dishes in the past including Apple Pecan Pastries.
+They’re so easy to just roll up into little danishes and a lightened Herbes de Provence Pot Pie.
 I knew Puff Pastry would be perfect for this project too.

 Puff Pastry Sheets are so easy to use.
 I dusted my counter with a little flour and rolled them out gently from the center just to smooth them out.
 If you have a tear you can easily repair it with a finger dipped in a little water.